 Tighten Your Digital Security

-Ever updated your privacy settings on Facebook?
+Have you ever updated your privacy settings on Facebook?
 No?
 Then you will be completely open to the public on this platform whether you like it or not.
 Increasing your security levels on Facebook so that only friends can view your posts is probably the wisest course of action, but don’t hide your entire profile.

 Employers go to Facebook to learn more about you, so have some information to show you’re a genuine and personable individual.
-Restrict things that are personal to you like photos, wall posts, likes and relationship status but keep your profile picture, employment and educational history open to the public.
+Restrict things that are personal to you like photos, wall posts, likes and relationship status, but keep your profile picture, employment and educational history open to the public.

 Keep it Professional

 Having a professional headshot as your profile picture on social media will instantly increase your attractiveness to any potential employer.
-It shows you mean business and similar to your username, using the same one across your social media accounts will help build your personal brand.
+It shows you mean business and, similar to your username, using the same one across your social media accounts will help build your personal brand.

 Your Digital Presence

-So now you have cleaned up your social media accounts, set a professional profile image and updated your privacy settings.
-The next step is to keep your accounts interesting for your followers, don’t be scared to leave a digital footprint, just make sure they are steps in the right direction!
+So now you have cleaned up your social media accounts, set a professional profile image, and updated your privacy settings.
+The next step is to keep your accounts interesting for your followers.
+Don’t be scared to leave a digital footprint, just make sure they are steps in the right direction!

 Not posting for long periods of time can make you look disinterested in your field of work.
 You can use LinkedIn and twitter to quickly share thought-provoking and interesting articles relating to your job industry, follow influencers and share your own insights into topics relating to your career.